Truck mix Truck Tralier Truck Truck Truck JCB

 • Their position may be perpendicular to the haunch or positioned as normal.
 However, most designers and construction workers prefer the normal position of the stirrups.

-• They may be placed closer to each other compared to mid-span as in uniform beam to resist the maximum shear near the support or end span.
+• They may be placed closer to each other compared to mid-span, as in a uniform beam to resist the maximum shear near the support or end span.

 FAQs: